mobi/json_graphql/README.md

 1 - **Variables**: Using the key `_variables` which are local variables that you want to use later in the query, usually placed on the top key defining the entire query, in this case this key is `"query"`.

-2 - **Arguments**: Using the key `_args` which is another hash containing arguments passed to a node like in `devices(price: 40)`.
+2 - **Arguments**: Use the `_args` key to define the arguments to be passed to your GraphQL engine when fetching the relation.

-3 - **Attributes/Columns**: Using the key `_attrs` and the value in this case is an array representing the attributes or columns requested to included in the response.
+3 - **Attributes/Columns**: Use the `_attrs` key to define the fields that should be returned.

-4 - **New key**: Usually resembling a nested object to be included that is also expected to have arguments and attributes.
+4 - **New key**: Specify new keys to define additional relations that should be returned.

 ## Development